Bank vault: Design

-Bank vaults are built as custom orders.
-The vault is usually the first aspect of a new bank building to be designed and built.
-The manufacturing process begins with the design of the vault, and the rest of the bank is built around it.
-The vault manufacturer consults with the customer to determine factors such as the total vault size, desired shape, controls, and location of the door.
-After the customer signs off on the design, the manufacturer configures the equipment to make the vault panels and door.
-The customer usually orders the vault to be delivered and installed.
-That is, the vault manufacturer not only makes the vault parts, but brings the parts to the construction site and puts them together.
+Bank vaults are custom-designed and are usually one of the first elements considered when planning a new bank building.
+The vault manufacturer works with the bank to determine specifications like size, shape, and security features.
+Modern vaults are typically constructed using steel-reinforced modular concrete panels engineered for maximum strength and crush resistance.
+A 3-inch thick panel of specialized concrete can be up to 10 times stronger than an 18-inch panel of standard concrete.

 Bank vaults are typically made with steel-reinforced concrete.
 This material was not substantially different from that used in construction work.
-It relied on its immense thickness for strength.
+It relies on its immense thickness for strength.
 An ordinary vault from the middle of the 20th century might have been 18 in (45.72 cm) thick and was quite heavy and difficult to remove or remodel around.
 Modern bank vaults are now typically made of modular concrete panels using a special proprietary blend of concrete and additives for extreme strength.
 The concrete has been engineered for maximum crush resistance.
 A panel of this material, though only 3 in (7.62 cm) thick, may be up to 10 times as strong as an 18 in-thick (45.72-cm) panel of regular formula concreted.

 There are at least two public examples of vaults withstanding a nuclear blast.
 The most famous is the Teikoku Bank in Hiroshima whose two Mosler Safe Company vaults survived the atomic blast with all contents intact.
 The bank manager wrote a congratulatory note to Mosler.
 A second is a vault at the Nevada National Security Site (formerly the Nevada Test Site) in which an above ground Mosler vault was one of many structures specifically constructed to be exposed to an atomic blast in Operation Plumb Bob - Project 30.4:Response of Protective Vaults to Blast Loading.